emaansyed/hello-world/README.md

 # hello-world
  Just another repository
-Me name is Emaan and I am a 3L at Suffolk Law in the LIT Lab.
+My name is Emaan and I am a 3L at Suffolk Law in the LIT Lab.